EliasGaelle/subtitle_project/README.md

-# some suntitle data science in node
+# some subtitle data science in node